-The park is located right along the San Francisco Bay, making your game watching even more enjoyable than it already is!
+The park is located right along San Francisco Bay, making your game-watching even more enjoyable than it already is!

 27. Stroll Ocean Beach

-While San Francisco is not as beach-blessed as other California cities like Los Angeles, there are still great spots like the Ocean Beach where you can enjoy a day under the sun.
+While San Francisco is not as beach-blessed as other California cities like Los Angeles, there are still great spots like Ocean Beach, where you can enjoy a day under the sun.

-Ocean Beach offers 3.5 miles of white sand and undisturbed skyline to those who would like a pleasant sunrise stroll, a kite-flying afternoon or a wholesome bonfire night.
+Ocean Beach offers 3.5 miles of white sand and an undisturbed skyline to those who would like a pleasant sunrise stroll, a kite-flying afternoon, or a wholesome bonfire night.